nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 ## 1. Create an App Protect Policy

-In this step you will look into a custom policy that enables APP Protect Policy for the colors API.
+In this step you will apply a custom policy that enables NGINX App Protect Policy for the colors API.

 Inspect the module5/ap-policy.yaml file.
-This is where we define our App Protect policy.
+This is where we define our App Protect policy custom resource.
+Notice towards the bottom of the spec we reference the NGINX base template this is the common starting point to any policy you write.
+We also set this policy in a blocking enforcement mode, meaning any illegal or suspicious requests are logged and blocked.
+App Protect allows you to reference a file on an external http server or locally on the file system of the NGINX instance.
+Notice how we reference an open api spec file or OAS for short, (https://gitlab.com/sentence-app/adjectives/-/raw/main/oas-adjectives-v0.1.yaml).
+We can use this for a very accurate policy for protecting these APIs.

 Inspect the module5/ap-logconf.yaml file.
 This is where we define our App Protect logging.
+The spec consists of two parts, filter: which requests are to be logged and content: how the message is formatted.

+Inspect the module5/syslog.yaml file.
+This is where we create a sys log deployment and service.

 Inspect the module5/waf.yaml file.
-This is where we specify the above files.
+This is where we specify the above manifest files.

 Inspect the module5/ap-uds.yaml file.
 This is where we define our App Protect User Defined Signatures.
+This allows us to develop custom attack signatures,for our environment.
+The signatures that you define are stored in the attack signatures pool along with the system-supplied signatures.

 ## 2. How to modify the VirtualServer object to enable NGINX APP Protect policy on your set of APIs